The Biggest Lake

 With a watershed encompassing one-fifth of Canada, the Mackenzie is the country’s most significant river, stretching 4,000 kilometres from source to sea.
 In front of Norman Wells, the river is more than four kilometres wide; meanwhile, at a canyon near Fort Good Hope called The Ramparts, it chokes to just half a kilometre across.

 Tucked against the Yukon border, Nááts'ihch'oh is the North’s newest national park, having officially opened in 2014.
 It’s home to epic paddling rivers like the upper Nahanni and the Keele, plus alpine menageries that include stately Dall’s sheep, grizzlies, moose and woodland caribou.

 The Oldest Building

-Our Lady of Good Hope church, in Fort Good Hope, is the oldest non-Indigenous structure in Northern Canada.
+Our Lady of Good Hope church, in Fort Good Hope, influenced the design of later Oblate mission churches in western Canada.
+It is one of the oldest surviving buildings of this type and its design, particularly the interior detail, offers a fine and unique example of church decoration in the northwest.
 Construction started way back in 1865, and was overseen by Oblate Father Émile Petitot, a student of contact-era Dene language and culture.
 It was named a National Historic Site in 1977.